-Moving my office from home to an RV
+Moving my office from our home to an RV

 We needed to make internet connectivity a high priority because I had regular meetings and was expected to be online and reachable from 8-5 Central Standard Time (CST).
-I would sometimes work more, but I’ve always held very strong boundaries for work-life balance and rarely worked more than 50 hours in a week, usually holding close to 40 hours.
-I was performing very well remotely and frequently offered promotions and accolades for my performance.
+I would sometimes work more.
+But I’ve always held very strong boundaries for work-life balance and rarely worked more than 50 hours in a week, usually holding close to 40 hours.
+Recognized for performing very well remotely, I was frequently offered promotions and accolades for my performance.

 How long are you going to do this?

-This work life balance shift is especially challenging when you are surrounded in your daily life by people who are retired, on vacation, had less gruelling schedules or were otherwise financially independent.
-I found inspiration in others that were working for themselves as contractors, consultants or running their own business, which offered even more flexibility and freedom than I had.
-Which reminds me, I should probably caution you if you have not started yet living life on the road, as that the freedom can become addictive – the more you have the more you want.
+This work-life balance shift is especially challenging when you are surrounded in your daily life by people who are retired, on vacation, had less grueling schedules or were otherwise financially independent.
+I found inspiration in others that worked for themselves as contractors, consultants or running their own business.
+Those paths offered even more flexibility and freedom than I had.
+Which reminds me, I should probably caution you.
+If you have not started yet living life on the road, know that the freedom can become addictive.
+The more you have the more you want.